Mikemilken.com » The Mythology of Michael Milken

 Another way to look at the impact Milken has had is to consider just one U.S. state.
 Nevada, one of the fastest-growing states in the nation, had its economy kick-started when Milken financed its casinos, newspapers and homebuilders.
 The rule of thumb in the gaming industry is that every job created within the industry creates more than three additional jobs in the local economy.
 By that measure, his financing of MGM Mirage, Mandalay Resorts, Harrah's Entertainment and Park Place accounts for some 600,000 jobs.

 Wall Street events in the 1980s and today.
-It's quite a stretch to link recent accounting and money-management scandals to the financial turmoil of the 1980s.
+It's quite a stretch to link accounting and money-management scandals in the 2000s to the financial turmoil of the 1980s.
 These two situations are, in fact, logical opposites.
 The more-recent scandals grew out of managerial abuse by executives acting in their own interests rather than in the interests of stockholders.
 This is an example of what academics call "the agency problem," which removes incentives to use stockholders' assets efficiently.
 It has been a corporate governance issue ever since A.A.
 Berle and Gardiner Means published their classic text The Modern Corporation and Private Property in 1932.
 Periodically, managers place self-interest above that of relatively powerless shareholders by bestowing themselves with perks.
 "That situation was partially corrected," said Weekly Standard contributing editor Irwin Stelzer (July 22, 2002), "when Mike Milken and his debt-financed raiders snatched control of many companies from the worst abusers of shareholders' interests, grounded fleets of corporate jets, sold off hunting lodges, and generally sweated the fat out of expenses - a wonderful example of markets working to correct abuses that seemed beyond the reach of regulators."
 The previously cited Professor Norman Barry, author of the book Business Ethics, wrote a September 1, 2002, column in a group of British newspapers citing "at least two waves of moralising about capitalism in the 1980s and the early 21st century."

 "Both are condemned for their greed, but it is important to distinguish the economics and ethics of the two eras," Barry wrote.
 "In the 1980s, as always, personal self-advancement was essential to the allocation of economic resources.
 It advanced shareholder value from which everybody gained.
 In the early 21st century, the same motivation badly damaged shareholders' interests."
 Another difference is the scope of the cases.
-WorldCom's Bernie Ebbers perpetrated what has been called the biggest fraud in corporate history-more than $11 billion.
+WorldCom's Bernie Ebbers perpetrated what had been called the biggest fraud in corporate history-more than $11 billion.
 In contrast, as noted above, four of the five Milken violations were found by the judge to have had zero economic effect.
 The total economic effect of the violations found by the judge was $318,082.
 By this measure, the Ebbers case is more than 34,000 times bigger than Milken's.
 But, of course, even the enormous Ebbers fraud was dwarfed by those of Bernie Madoff, whose $65 billion scheme exceeds the Milken violation by a factor of more than 200,000.

 Culture, fiction and Milken.
 Some uninformed reports have confused the fictional character of Gordon Gekko in the Wall Street movies with Milken.
 On the contrary, the fictional Gekko character is based on Ivan Boesky, who in a famous 1986 speech at the University of California, Berkeley, said, "I think greed is healthy.
 You can be greedy and still feel good about yourself."
 Such a cynical philosophy is the antithesis of Milken's view.
-Over the past four decades, beginning in 1972, Milken has given away the overwhelming majority of his wealth in pursuit of his many philanthropic initiatives.
+Over the decades since 1972, Milken has given away the overwhelming majority of his wealth in pursuit of his many philanthropic initiatives.
 (Along with Warren Buffett, Bill Gates and others, he has signed The Giving Pledge, committing to distribute most of his wealth to charities during his lifetime.)